 - Ylang ylang.
 Associated with peace and love, ylang ylang oil is frequently added to aromatherapy preparations for relaxation.

 Sometimes magick isn’t enough.
 If you’ve tried everything and still don’t feel like it’s helping you maintain an even keel, don’t be afraid to reach out.
-Look for a good therapist if you have the means to do so, or, if they’re an option, reach out to your friends and family for emotional support.
+Look for a good therapist if you have the means to do so, or, if you’re able, reach out to your friends and family for emotional support.
 If things reach a crisis point, please call the National Suicide Prevention Lifeline at 1-800-273-8255.
 If you feel unable to talk to someone, please consider the Crisis Text Line.